-With thousands of keto-friendly recipes on the Internet, how can you possibly keep track of the best keto recipes for taste, ease, and the right number of net carbs might seem a hard task.
+With thousands of keto-friendly recipes on the Internet, keeping track of the best keto recipes for taste, convenience, and the right number of net carbs might seem a hard task.

 With 25 delicious recipes spanning breakfast, lunch, dinner, and dessert, this list of the top keto recipes has everything you need: variety, taste, and a keto-friendly macro count.

-If you’re just starting out on keto, you may feel too hungry in the AM to skip breakfast and fast until lunch.
-Once you reach a state of ketosis, these feelings may subside and you’ll be able to fast longer.
+If you’re just starting your keto journey, you may feel too hungry to skip breakfast and fast until lunch.
+Once you reach a state of ketosis, these feelings may subside and you’ll be able to fast for longer periods of time.

 In the meantime, use these four low-carb recipes to start your day with energy.

-Plus, keto egg muffins can also help you sneak more protein and vegetables into your day right off the bat.
+Keto egg muffins can also help you sneak more protein and veggies into your day right off the bat.

 #3: Smoked Salmon Keto Avocado Toast